MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/data-export-perform.md

 [!include [banner](../includes/banner.md)]

-When setting up a data export, you should consider the below recommendations.
+When setting up a data export, consider the below recommendations.

 ## Avoid computed columns that have JOINS